Humanity is a biogenetic experiment or dream

 Physics and Quantum Entanglement - 2 objects that are entangled in time react the same way even when great distances apart.
 When you take this to reality at large, everything in the hologram is entangled by design.

-Ancestor Syndrome - Family Constellations (a subset application of Systemic Constellations) is an experiential process that aims to release and resolve profound tensions within and between people.
-The process diverges from conventional forms of cognitive, behavior and psychodynamic psychotherapy in several key respects.
-In a single session, a Family Constellation attempts to reveal a previously unrecognized systemic dynamic that spans multiple generations in a given family and to resolve the deleterious effects of that dynamic by encouraging the subject to accept the factual reality of the past.
+Family Constellations also known as Systemic Constellations and Systemic Family Constellations is an alternative therapeutic method which draws on elements of family systems therapy, existential phenomenology and Zulu attitudes to family.
+In a single session, a Family Constellation supposedly attempts to reveal a previously unrecognized systemic dynamic that spans multiple generations in a given family and to resolve the deleterious effects of that dynamic by encouraging the subject to encounter representatives of the past and accept the factual reality of the past.

-Practitioners claim that present day problems and difficulties may be influenced by traumas suffered in previous generations of the family, even if those affected now are unaware of the original event in the past.
-A theoretical foundation for this concept is called The Ancestor Syndrome in psychology.
-Recent findings in epigenetics research supports the concept that after-effects of trauma can be passed to subsequent generations.
-Hellinger referred to the relation between present and past problems which are not caused by direct personal experience as Systemic entanglements, said to occur when unresolved trauma has afflicted a family through an event such as murder, suicide, death of a mother in childbirth, early death of a parent or sibling, war, natural disaster, emigration, or abuse.
+Practitioners claim that present-day problems and difficulties may be influenced by traumas suffered in previous generations of the family, even if those affected now are unaware of the original event in the past.
+Hellinger referred to the relation between present and past problems that are not caused by direct personal experience as Systemic entanglements, said to occur when unresolved trauma has afflicted a family through an event such as murder, suicide, death of a mother in childbirth, early death of a parent or sibling, war, natural disaster, emigration, or abuse.
+Ancestor Syndrome

 CRYSTALINKS HOME PAGE

 PSYCHIC READING WITH ELLIE

 BOOK: THE ALCHEMY OF TIME